mkalme/iekava.lv/domain/useful_commands.md

     "r"."Name",
     "s"."Name";

-# List users with their roles
+# Database: list users with their roles
 SELECT
     "u"."Username" AS "username",
     "r"."Name" AS "role_name"